Property System#

 This is a comprehensive, straightforward way of setting up a connection.
 We are demonstrating it here so you can get deeper understanding on how connections are made and what does declarative way do under the hood.
 This way may be used in favour of declarative way if the latter not work for you.
 For declarative way, go to UI declarative data binding.

-This approach allows more control over the binding process by using AObject::connect
+This approach allows more control over the binding process by using AObject::connect/AObject::biConnect which is

 a procedural way of setting up connections.
 As a downside, it requires "AUI_LET" syntax clause which may seem as overkill